The Wild Atlantic Way is a 2500km motor route along the Atlantic coast of Ireland.

-There are hundreds of choices for accommodation along this epic road trip way ranging from hostels and B&Bs for as little as €20 a night to five star resorts costing several hundreds of Euros per evening.
+There are hundreds of choices for accommodation along this epic road trip way ranging from hostels and B&Bs for as little as €20 a night to five-star resorts costing several hundreds of Euros per evening.

 For more information on the WAW – Get your hard copy of the Wild Atlantic Way Route Atlas

 The glorious thing about the world’s longest defined coast touring route is that there is something for everyone including camping.
 So no matter what your budget, you can enjoy it as we did.

 And now, ladies and gentlemen, here are Dave and Deb’s suggestions for Where to Stay on the Wild Atlantic Way.

-Where to Stay on the Wild Atlantic Way
+The Best Places to Stay on the Wild Atlantic Way

 We made our way up Ireland’s coast from South to North beginning in County Cork.
 So let’s start there.